Days of Future Present: Marvel Comics and “the Most Intricate Fictional Narrative in the History of the World”

 “H,” for baseline Human—clean of mutant genes, allowed to breed.
 “A,” for Anamolous [sic.]
 Human—a normal person possessing mutant genetic potential … … Forbidden to breed.
 “M,” for Mutant.
 The bottom of the heap, made pariahs and outcasts by the Mutant Control Act of 1988.
 Hunted down and—with a few rare exceptions—killed without mercy.
 In the quarter-century since the act’s passage, millions have died.
 They were the lucky ones.

 This pulpy self-seriousness, of course, is the world of Cyclops, Wolverine, and Storm—the mutant heroes of Marvel Comics’ X-Men, the most popular title published by America’s top-selling comic book company.
 This bleak 2013 was a storyline named “Days of Future Past,” created in 1980 by the writer Chris Claremont and the artist John Byrne.
-And from the safety of our 2013, we can breath easy, relieved that we live in a world without drones, genetic screening, and a devastated Manhattan.
+And from the safety of our 2013, we can breathe easy, relieved that we live in a world without drones, genetic screening, and a devastated Manhattan.

 Because these are just comic books, right?